 Does TunnelBear Keep Logs?
 No

 TunnelBear doesn’t log your browsing history, IP address, or connection timestamps.
-However, like most VPNs, it does log some technical data.
+However, like most VPNs, it does log some technical and operational data.

 I appreciate Tunnelbear's clarity on recording some operational data